- Construction Estimating Software

 This would preferably be broken into Material & Labor components.
 Basement Square footage will be roughly 2,500 square feet constructed on a flat plot.
 Thanks, Sam.

-However, the shape of the footprint of the basement wall is very important.
+Keep in mind that the shape of the footprint of the home's perimeter wall is very important.
 It is the first question asked when using the construction cost software.

 Increased complexity and cost in basement design reverberates throughout the entire house design and increases other costs as well, the roof line and roof cost being the most obvious.